History of Waipapa Taumata Rau, University of Auckland

 As a result of the Newmarket purchase, in January 2014 the University transferred the 20-hectare Colin Maiden Park and its associated facilities at the Tāmaki Innovation Campus to Auckland Council.
 This transaction was followed by a sale of the balance of the campus in April 2016, with the University exiting the Tāmaki Campus at the end of 2019.
 This sale was part of the University’s long-term strategy to consolidate activities at the City, Grafton and Newmarket campuses and significantly reduce landholdings.
 It also reflects the growing importance of cross-disciplinary teaching and research at the University and the need for faculties to be co-located.

-The Maidment Theatre, which opened in 1976 and played a crucial role in Auckland's vibrant theatre scene, was closed in December 2015 and demolished due to concerns about its seismic strength.
-The University is developing plans for a new performing arts facility elsewhere on the City Campus.
+The Maidment Theatre, which opened in 1976 and played a crucial role in Auckland’s vibrant theatre scene, was closed in December 2015 and demolished due to concerns about its seismic strength.
+In 2024, the University announced plans for a new Performing Arts Centre and Law Faculty building as part of its progressive approach to providing distinctive, sustainable high quality built environments for research, teaching and a vibrant student experience.

-In 2018, Council approved the development of a new state-of-the-art Recreation and Wellness Centre.
-The existing Recreation Centre was built in 1978 when the University had 10,000 students.
-It now has more than 40,000 students and more than 5,000 staff.
-Demolition of the old centre and surrounding structures on the City Campus began in 2020, with construction delayed by Covid-19 but beginning in 2021.
-Temporary sports and recreation facilities were made available at 70 Stanley Street and in Wynyard Street.
+In 2018, Council approved the development of a new state-of-the-art Recreation Centre to replace the Recreation Centre built in 1978 when the University had 10,000 students.
+The University now has more than 46,000 students and more than 6,000 staff.
+Demolition of the old centre and surrounding structures on the City Campus began in 2020, and temporary sports and recreation facilities were made available.
+In November 2025, a new nine-level, 22,000 square-metre state-of-the-art Recreation Centre was set to open on the City Campus, a world-class facility featuring two sports halls, an aquatics area, multi-sport turf and track as well as a 1,000 seat show court.

 As part of its long-term strategy to consolidate activities at the City, Grafton and Newmarket campuses, the University completed its relocation of teaching, research and other activities from the Tāmaki Innovation Campus, which it had previously sold, in 2019.
 The Tāmaki campus closed in late 2019.
-With the move towards cross-disciplinary teaching and research, the Faculty of Education and Social Work (EDSW) is due to be relocated from its Epsom Campus to the City Campus in 2024.
+With the move towards cross-disciplinary teaching and research, the Faculty of Education and Social Work relocated from its Epsom Campus to the City Campus in 2024.

 After more than 20 years of offering programmes in partnership with Manukau Institute of Technology (MIT) in South Auckland, the University opened its own South Auckland campus in 2020.
-Te Papa Ako o Tai Tonga (Tai Tonga) in Manukau caters to a growing need from the community.
-The campus offers a Bachelor of Education (Teaching) Primary programme, Bachelor of Commerce, and Master of Business Management programmes.
+Te Papa Ako o Tai Tonga (Tai Tonga) in Manukau caters to a growing need from the community and continues the University’s commitment to South Auckland.
+The campus has space and resources to build and support community and school relationships, and provide study options for communities in South and East Auckland.
+Tai Tonga runs the Tertiary Foundation Certificate and New Start programmes.
+University of Auckland students can use the spaces for study, and study support services are available for all students.
+A Student Hub is on site.

 The provision of accommodation has increased dramatically to cater for the increased number of students seeking a residential experience.
 Additional self-catered student accommodation, the Carlaw Park Student Village, opened in 2014 next to the Domain, to provide more than 700 student places; a further 315 self-catered single and double studio apartments in Symonds Street opened for Semester One, 2017.
 Grafton Hall reopened in 2019 after a two-year refurbishment, and provides catered student accommodation, while Waipārūrū Hall was completed in 2020, providing 786 first-year student places.
 A further 488 self-catered single rooms became available in Te Tirohanga o te Tōangaroa on Anzac Ave in Semester One, 2020 and the Carlaw Park student village was expanded by an additional 907 beds in 2023.